-Two schoolchildren feared dead, three injured after truck plows into group
+Two schoolchildren killed, three injured after truck plows into group

-Chiba – Two elementary school students were feared dead and three others were seriously injured Monday after a truck plowed into a group of children on a road in the city of Yachimata, Chiba Prefecture, police have said.
+Chiba – Two elementary school students were killed and three others were seriously injured Monday after a truck plowed into a group of children on a road in the city of Yachimata, Chiba Prefecture, the police have said.

 The truck hit all five children, who were on their way home from a local school, according to police and firefighters.